More Research on Acupuncture for Chronic Prostatitis

 As the research into CP/CPPS develops, it would be exciting to examine an individualized treatment approach, which is how I and most other acupuncturists treat in our clinic.
 Individualized treatment may provide more substantial, quicker, and are more resilient results than a standard treatment.

-Chinese medicine is more than just acupuncture.
+Acupuncture is more than just acupuncture.
 It is a system of healing which includes many types of therapy.
 The combination of therapies work in a synergistic manner for faster and long lasting relief.
 For example, in addition to acupuncture, I often use Chinese herbs, gua sha, acupressure, and cupping as well.

 A relatively new approach to incorporating a realistic treatment in research is called the Whole Systems’ Approach.
 In this type of research, acupuncturists are allowed to treat the patient using any aspect of TCM they would normally use in their own clinic, as opposed to using acupuncture alone.
 This has a stronger relationship to what happens in the real clinic and potentially is very exciting for clinicians and the research world.